 This is a great way to have fun with colour.
 I find it absolutely fascinating that you can start with one colour, and through the dyeing process the colour can completely change!
 This is something the kids will absolutely love.

 If this sounds like a colourful activity you’d like to try then check out How To Make Naturally Dyed Easter Eggs over on thekitchn.com.
 They have a step by step guide with some really helpful tips.

 If colouring in is more your thing, something else you’re likely to have at home are kitchen towel rolls.
 Here’s another video showing a step by step how to create these trio of colourful Easter cuties.

 I just love how there are so many ways we can be creative with every day things we already have in our homes.
 I’m sure if you did a search on the internet you’ll find dozens more.

-As I’ve been writing this it’s been a joy to have the birds tweeting outside and hearing the sounds of a pussy cat purring beside me.
-I hope you are safe and well and finding joy in the small simple pleasures of the every day which will help see us through these challenging times.
+As I’ve been writing this it’s been a joy to have the birds tweeting outside and seeing my many colourful blubs blooming.
+Here’s to finding joy in the small simple pleasures of the every day.

 Wishing you a colour filled Easter!